 4. GLOBAL GREENING

 In Newfoundland, St. Patricks Day is a public holiday and we celebrate in style!
 Global Greening, an initiative by Tourism Ireland, sees a host of major landmarks and iconic sites across the world turn green around St Patrick’s Day.
 The Greenings are emblematic of a relationship that Ireland has built with countries around the world that take part out of a spirit of friendship, respect and partnership.
 This year Signal Hill National Historic Site will be going green for the celebrations!
 We’re in great company – sharing the green spotlight with such famous sights as The London Eye, The Empire State Building, The Leaning Tower of Pisa and even Sleeping Beauty’s castle at Disneyland Paris!

 Signal Hill National Historic Site will go green for St. Patrick’s Day.

 Here in Newfoundland we are proud to celebrate our Irish NL Culture and promote our historical roots.
-WestJet has even announced a new flight direct from St. John’s to Dublin – celebrating the Irish/NL connection has never been easier!
+WestJet even has a flight direct from St. John’s to Dublin – celebrating the Irish/NL connection has never been easier!
 What are you waiting for?
 Come for a visit – you may bump into a few cousins.

 Tour Group at Mistaken Point Ecological Reserve on The Irish Loop.
 Photo by NL Tourism.